juippis/jps-gentoo/README.md

 (and optionally *vivaldi-ffmpeg-codecs* as well)

-Then keep updating your system regularily to follow the latest stable releases.
+Then keep updating your system regularly to follow the latest stable releases.